 Increased visibility and fast time to value, awareness, and action

 "Norfolk Southern is a very asset-intensive business, and we have to be very careful about how we manage these assets," explains Fred Ehlers, vice president of information technology.
 "Our business is going through tremendous change, from handling bulk commodity industrial products to consumer goods using intermodal containers, which is really where the growth is.
-With that growth comes service sensitivity and customer demand for knowing where their product is and that it's going to get to the destination on time.
+With that growth comes service sensitivity and customer demand for knowing where their product is and if it's going to get to the destination on time.
 It requires a much higher level of service and communication with customers.

-"Our number one objective is providing very high quality service, and because we're so asset-intensive, we have to be good stewards of our assets so we can be very efficient.
+"Our number one objective is providing very high-quality service, and because we're so asset-intensive, we have to be good stewards of our assets so we can be very efficient.
 Some of our challenges are typical of large corporations: We had a lot of legacy information, a lot of point-to-point messaging solutions.
 We were spending a lot of time building stuff over and over.

 "To support the business, our technology objective was to modernize our key systems," says Bob Miller, manager of enterprise architecture.
-"We wanted high performance technology that would allow us to create a common, real-time view of core assets—railcars, locomotives, crews, and locations—and analytics to provide a 360-degree view of the state of the railroad to help the business make more informed decisions."
+"We wanted high-performance technology that would allow us to create a common, real-time view of core assets—railcars, locomotives, crews, and locations—and analytics to provide a 360-degree view of the state of the railroad to help the business make more informed decisions."

-“Because we use TIBCO, we turn projects around quickly,” continues Ehlers.
-“The TIBCO benefit is really across all the platforms.
-It enables near real-time, concise, coherent data.
+"Because we use TIBCO, we turn projects around quickly," says Ehlers.
+"The TIBCO benefit is really across all the platforms.
+It enables near real-time, concise, and coherent data.
 It enables us to save a lot of development time because we have centralized business rules, and it just makes time to market a lot quicker.
 TIBCO really allows us to complete projects faster and more efficiently.
-“We just won the TIBCO Trailblazer Award.
-I’ve always known that our team was doing great work, I see it every day.
-But it’s really nice to have the recognition from TIBCO that we are pioneering.
-I’m anxious to take it back to the folks in Atlanta, let them celebrate, and show them off to the organization.”
-With its TIBCO systems, NS improved efficiency of intermodal terminal operations, reduced contractor costs, and increased capacity.
-It now has accurate visibility into inventory at the terminals, and a mobile application provides real-time communication with truckers.
-Improved planning algorithms for train loading/unloading and yard operations include optimization models of an electronic work order system for in-terminal trucks and cranes.

-"TIBCO is enabling us to create better systems by providing better access to core information," continues Miller.
+"TIBCO enables us to create better systems by providing better access to core information," continues Miller.
 “Customers benefit from our ability to give them more visibility into their shipments."
 The company's integrated view provides the complete lifecycle of each shipment.
 It can supply highly accurate and real-time shipment tracking, alerts when shipments are delayed or encounter an unplanned event, and tight integration with customer systems through APIs.